Social Distancing & Face Covering Policy

 COVID-19 Pandemic Specific Policy:

-It is recommended by the CDC (Center for Disease Control) that all campus community members are required to comply with the following restrictions while on campus property, including but not limited to; inside buildings, in classrooms and labs, in meeting spaces, on campus grounds, and off-campus in the Plattsburgh Community by students and recognized student organizations, and while in the process of transporting someone or something from one place to another, while traveling on official campus business, activities, athletic events, and field trips; and:
+Due to the increased prevalence of new COVID variants, and recommendations by the CDC (Center for Disease Control) all campus community members are required to comply with the following restrictions while on campus property, including but not limited to; inside buildings, in classrooms and labs, in meeting spaces, on campus grounds, and while in the process of transporting someone or something from one place to another, while traveling on official campus business, activities, athletic events, and field trips, and:

-- Outdoors: All employees, students, and visitors are required to have a mask or face covering readily available on their person (e.g., around neck) when on campus outdoors and to put on their mask or face covering when it is NOT feasible to maintain physical/social distancing measures (i.e., at least 6 feet of separation between others).
+- Outdoors: All employees, students, and visitors are required to have a face covering readily available on their person (e.g., around neck) when on campus outdoors and to put on their face covering when it is NOT feasible to maintain physical/social distancing measures (i.e., at least 6 feet of separation between others).
 OR

-- Indoors: Anyone entering a campus building must put on a mask or face covering prior to entering the building and to continue to wear mask or face covering in common areas such as elevators, lobby, bathrooms, when traveling around the building, in classrooms and labs, in meeting spaces, and working in shared spaces.
-Wear a face covering in EVERY campus building with the exception of a person's own residence hall room, personal office or other private space, when seated in the dining hall and eating, and other situations when posted guidance or other directive permits no mask Face coverings or masks can only be removed when alone in a cubicle, office, or other designated area following social distancing guidelines.
+- Indoors: Anyone entering a campus building must put on a face covering prior to entering the building and to continue to wear a face covering in common areas such as elevators, lobby, bathrooms, when traveling around the building, in classrooms and labs, in meeting spaces, and working in shared spaces.
+Wear a face covering in EVERY campus building with the exception of a person's own residence hall room, personal office or other private space, when seated in the dining hall and eating, and other situations where posted guidance or other directive permits the removal of face coverings such as being alone in a cubicle, office, or other designated area.